info@thinkSRS.com (408) 744-9040

 Square Wave Clock Outputs

 Optional differential clock outputs (Opt.
-01) are available on the rear-panel that make the SG384 a precision clock generator in addition to a signal generator.
+01) are available on the rear-panel that make the SG380 Series precision clock generators in addition to signal generators.
 Transition times are typically 35 ps, and both the offset and amplitudes of the clock outputs can be adjusted for compliance with PECL, ECL, RSECL, LVDS, CML, and NIM levels.

 X